Ummmmm!!! Yeah, So this was a Movie!!!

-I think you all know me by now and realise that I am willing to give pretty much anything a fair shake.
-The Sinners did read like a bit of a change pace as well, moving into the more teen angsty drama territory with a promise of some sort of Mean Girls meets the Craft hybrid.
-Of course I wasn’t the biggest fan of Let’s Scare Julie which felt like it was trying to do this.
-So I was quietly hoping that this one would win me over.
+I think you all know me by now and know that I am willing to give pretty much anything a fair shake.
+The Sinners read like a bit of a change pace as well, moving into the more teen angsty drama territory with a promise of some sort of Mean Girls meets the Craft hybrid.
+While this one did look more Dawson’s Creek than Riverdale I was quietly hoping that this one would win me over.

 Director: Courtney Paige Writer: Courtney Paige, Erin Hazlehurst, Madison Smith